rslassman/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+Given the feedback our first change was costuming the device and showing more clearly in the video that the user can set the desired battery amount.
+To better show the importance of setting a desired battery threshold we used the use case given by our classmate in their feedback.
+Our new storyboard is included below.

+To costume the device we first experimented with ways to make the cord liight up (e.g. putting the cord inside of a plastic water bottle and the light underneath the bottle.
+However this did not look convincing so we transitioned to costuming the phone to look like the converter.
+We did this by wrapping the phone in sticky notes with only a small square visable (similar to the size of a converter.
+A picture of how we costumed the phone is shown below.